NextechSystems/selectapidocspub/source/includes/r4/_authorization.md

 ## User Authentication ##
 User Authentication allows application to access an individual user's information.
 This authentication flow uses the MyPatientVisit portal to grant access to specific users and specify the level of access via scopes.
 These applications will need to be registered with Nextech.
-**Note: TLS 1.2 or higher and PKCE S256 are both required when using User Authentication**
+**Note: TLS 1.2 and PKCE S256 are both required when using User Authentication**

 ### Required Parameters ###
 | Parameter | Description |